Crawl Space Water Extraction & Encapsulation in Seattle

 - Industrial Drying: Heavy-duty AlorAir Storm LGR Extreme dehumidifiers run continuously until the raw space is completely dry to industry standards.

-Then, the final encapsulation phase creates a permanent shield against future damage.
+For homes with chronic groundwater intrusion, the crew installs a sump pump or French drain system for permanent crawl space drainage.
+Then, the final encapsulation phase creates a permanent shield against future water damage.
 A heavy-duty 12-20 mil reinforced vapor barrier is laid across the floor and run directly up the foundation walls.

 Our technicians ensure all seams are perfectly sealed with specialized waterproof tape.
 Vents are actively addressed by either sealing them entirely or installing active mechanical conditioning, depending on your local Washington building codes.